 PL-241 Philosophy of Love (Either Semester; Even Years; 3.00 Credits; H) A philosophical examination and reconstruction of the concept of erotic/romantic love in Western culture, with particular attention to its historical development and critical analysis by modern and contemporary philosophers and thinkers.

 PL-245 Chinese Philosophy (Spring; Even Years; 4.00 Credits; CA,H,I) The course will focus on the mainstream of the development of Chinese philosophy in the past two thousand years, namely, classical Confucianism and Taoism. prerequisites: Sophomore, Junior, or Senior standing.

 PL-250 Science and Human Values (Either Semester; Variable; 3.00 Credits; H) This course examines the reciprocal influence between science and social values, from the perspective of the humanities.
 It asks, " What good is science? " Through selected readings and discussion, students consider how everyday life is shaped by scientific innovation and technology, just as society provides a framework of cultural values for science.

-PL-255 Philosophy of Religion (Either Semester; Variable; 3.00 Credits; H) A critical investigation of some of the main concepts of religion and theology.
+PL-255 Philosophy of Religion (Spring; Yearly; 3.00 Credits; H) A critical investigation of some of the main concepts of religion and theology.
 The course focuses on problems in the definition of religion, the idea of God, the nature of religious experience, the relation of faith and reason and the meaning of religious language.

 PL-265 Environmental Ethics (Fall; Even Years; 3.00 Credits; H) As the life-support system for everyone, the environment is unquestionably of high value.
 Yet decisions about its care and its uses evoke controversy.
 This course explores contrasting viewpoints and practices that impact the earth and its plant and animal life.
 Through readings, projects, and critical discussion of cases, students apply ethical theories to selected contemporary issues.